Sweetleehachu / Goat Lake and Elliot Creek

 Slender, arched trunks of red alder (Alnus rubra) form airy corridors about the Upper and Lower Elliot trails.
 Cousin of the birch, the red alder is clad in similarly smooth, white bark speckled with grey and black.
 It takes its name from the bright red color its inner bark turns when wounded, similar to the oxidation of an apple when cut.

 The Lower Elliot Trail skirts Elliot Creek’s tumbling, boulder-strewn waters for approximately 1.00 mile/1.60 km before climbing to rejoin the Upper Elliot Trail.
 Fed by glacial meltwater from the peaks surrounding Goat Lake, the creek maintains its whitewater rush throughout the summer.
-Lower Elliot Trail, August 13, 2022.
+Lower Elliot Trail, Washington.

 Both the Upper and Lower Elliot trails duck beneath reposing giants, which are passed with little effort by stooping or straddling.
-Upper Elliot Trail, August 13, 2022.
+Upper Elliot Trail, Washington.

 Here and there, demure blooms dot the shadowy woodlands, including, first column from left, sylvan goatsbeards (Aruncus dioicus) (top), Pacific coralroot orchids (Corallorhiza mertensiana) (center), and Siberian springbeauties (Claytonia sibirica) (bottom); second column, American twinflowers (Linnaea borealis) (top), western bunchberries (Cornus unalaschkensis) (center), and pipsissewas, or, western prince’s-pines (Chimaphila umbellata) (bottom); third column, coastal brookfoam (Boykinia occidentalis) (top) and wood roses (Rosa gymnocarpa) (bottom); fourth column, kneeling angelicas (Angelica genuflexa) (top), salal (Gaultheria shallon) (center), and cut-leaved foamflowers (Tiarella trifoliata) (bottom); and, fourth column, ghost pipes (Monotropa uniflora) (top), largeleaf avens (Geum macrophyllum) (center), and western columbines (Aquilegia formosa) (bottom).